kevinmcsherry/Kev_Project5/README.md

 - Multiple pages vs one.
 My original plan and layout was to have numerous pages of products for better experience and design.
 As I was developing my site and functionality, it was proving really difficult to pull the information when dealing with basket and incrementing items for purchasing etc..so I went back to one page.

 - Views of products - As it stands the descriptions are very high level of the products, I would like to have added an option to click into item and to view more about it.... sizes available, colours, and perhaps a zoom option into the product.

+- I provided a feature in which a user can provide feedback of thier overall experience.
+As it stands, this feedback does not get stored and utilised.
+Ideally with more time, I would store this information so that I could use it to evaluate trends.
+I would also expand this to allow for commentary feedback to allow for my context and rich feedback.

 ## Testing